 I loved going back to the Columbia Restaurant after some years.
 This is a popular spot from 1905.
 It was opened as a corner cafe that was frequented by the local Cuban cigar workers.
 It was later expanded in 1920.
 The tile work is really wonderful.
 Today, under the same ownership for five generations, it seats more than 1,700 in 15 dining rooms and has additional locations throughout Florida.
 I recommend the original location which is the oldest restaurant in Florida.
 Don’t miss the gazpacho and the original Cuban sandwich.
 117 E. 7th Ave.

-Other spots to explore include El Molina at 2012 E. 7th.
+Other spots to explore include the El Molino Gourmet Coffee Shop at 2012 E. 7th.
 This is a coffee roaster and cafe that has been there since 1921.
 They offer Cuban coffee, flavored coffee, other gourmet coffee and espresso by the pound.

-At 1901 E 7th Ave. is The Blind Tiger, Coffee Tea & Textiles.
+At 1901 E 7th Ave. is The Blind Tiger Cafe, Coffee Tea & Textiles.
 It is a great spot for coffee in an eclectic setting.
+Also getting great reviews is, La Segunda Central Bakery, a bakery from 1915, located at 2512 N. 15th St.

 Check out La Faraona Cigars at 1517 E. 7th Ave.
 Originally based in Cuba, they are now based in Tampa.